hanami/guides/content/v2.2/database/overview.md

 But you don’t need to define every struct ahead of time, only to extend its functionality.
 If you don't define a Struct class, Structs will be generated on-demand in the appropriate namespace.

 A Struct is not a permanent abstraction of a piece of data: it is a momentary projection of the data you requested.
-This means that instead of a User model that fills every role you need of a user, you could project user data as a Credential for authentication, a Role for authorization, a Visitor for displaying their identity on the page.
+This means that instead of a `User` model that fills every role you need of a user, you could project user data as a `Credential` for authentication, a `Role` for authorization, a `Visitor` for displaying their identity on the page.
 Every projection can serve a specific purpose, and contain exactly the information you need and nothing more.
+The way to map them to different object is [using `#map_to` on the Relation](https://rom-rb.org/learn/core/5.2/structs/#mapping-to-custom-objects).

 More importantly, the form your structs take in the application layer can change independently of the persistence layer.
 Your database tables can change without impacting the structs; the application structs can change without impacting the database.
 All you have to do is manage the changing relationships to produce the same output.